Why machines are better than humans at work is a sensitive yet important topic. Because every year more machines are taking over humans jobs.

 Machines are fast replacing humans.
 And it’s not a matter of if machines will replace more jobs, but a matter of when.

-Also, machines will become more advanced with the help of artificial intelligence.
-So, humans will become more and more inferior at work.
+To top it off, machines will further advance through artificial intelligence.
+So, humans will become more and more inferior at work with every passing year.

 To use an NBA analogy, Lebron James compares himself to Michael Jordan and not a local YMCA player.
 This is because Jordan is the GOAT and the pinnacle of basketball greatness.

-But applying what you learn from machines to any work you do.
-Even personal things.
-Working more like a machine will give you more time to be human.
+Also, apply what you learn from machines to any work you do.
+Even personal activities.

 Do you think machines are better than humans at work?
 What future challenges do you see humans having against machines in the workplace?